hth313/OS4/doc/partialKeys.rst

 dispatch on different classes of keys.

-If you accept the input you append what was keyed to the LCD, which can be one or more characters, i.e. the top rows keys often act as ``01``--``10`` when pressed.
+If you accept the input you append what was keyed to the LCD, which can be one or more characters, e.g. the top rows keys often act as ``01``--``10`` when pressed.
 If further input is needed you call the appropriate ``NEXT`` routine to output the number of underscores desired.